adamcobabe/mrv/doc/source/install.rst

 =============================
 Installing IPython on Windows
 =============================
+In order to safe you from some trouble, its recommended to watch the `MRV for Windows Installation Guide on Youtube <http://www.youtube.com/user/ByronBates99#grid/user/D0F37129CE775529>`_ first, the written documentation only accompanies the video.

 To install ipython on windows, you need to download two installers matching your python version.

  * ipython: http://ipython.scipy.org/moin/Download ( works for 32 and 64 bit )